-Holly holds a master’s degree from the Minnesota School of Professional Psychology at Argosy University.
+Holly (Traynor) Tofanelli, MA LMFT Licensed Marriage & Family Therapist Holly holds a master’s degree from the Minnesota School of Professional Psychology at Argosy University.
 She welcomes working with adults, teens, couples, and families regarding relationship conflicts, anxiety, depression, grief and loss, substance abuse, communication, addictive behaviors, aggression, GLBT issues, parenting and emotional dysregulation.
 As a group facilitator, Holly is both dynamic and engaging.
 She is certified in Prepare/Enrich assessments as well as Aggression Replacement Training.
+Holly is trained in Brainspotting and EMDR and utilizes these two mindfulness based approaches to help clients reprocess past traumatic experiences.
 Holly has also worked with Alzheimer’s/Dementia, and family caregivers at the University of Minnesota and Fairview Hospital.
 Holly believes therapy is a collaborative partnership between therapist and client and provides a safe, judgment-free environment where she can offer hope, acceptance, connection and empowerment.
 She helps her clients find successful ways to navigate problems by listening to their stories and helping them to feel connected with themselves and others.
 Holly believes that her role as a therapist is to assist her clients to become masters of their own change and growth, and tailors her therapy based on client need.